swimmio/demo-sentry/.swm/frontend-structure.c1t7o.sw.md

 ## `📄 static/app/main.tsx`

-This is the web app, it is intended to be available online.
+This is the web app's entry point.

 ## `📄 static/app/sentryTypes.tsx`